Re-established Interests- Amateur radio

 I met her at a local bagel shop where she worked.
 After a few days, I got up the nerve to ask her out.
 She already had plans to marry.
 This news was a bit of a disappointment, but at the same time, I knew her, and that was just fine with me.

 I had not really known her long when she invited me to her wedding.
-The night before the wedding, I had a dream that I had gotten to Napa a bit early and had gone into a cafe near the church to kill some time.
-She came in, and sat across from me.
-We had coffee, and talked about the wedding.
-She started crying because as she told me, her time here was to be so short.
+The night before the wedding, I had a dream that I arrived in Napa a bit early and went into a cafe near the church to kill some time.
+She came in and sat across from me.
+We had coffee and talked about the wedding.
+She started crying because, as she told me, her time here was to be so short.
 Then, I figured she just meant that she had to go get dressed for the ceremony.

-The next day when I arrived in Napa, I saw a couple of restaurants in sight of the church.
-I am not sure I found the one that might have matched the dream, but I thought about that dream as I sipped a cup of coffee waiting until it was time to go to the wedding.
+The next day, when I arrived in Napa, I saw a couple of restaurants in sight of the church.
+I am not sure I found the one that might have matched the dream, but I thought about it as I sipped a cup of coffee, waiting until it was time to go to the wedding.
 Unlike the dream, Cecilia did not come in to visit with me.
 I am sure she had other things to worry about.

 In the receiving line after the ceremony, she introduced me to her friends as her soul mate, or the one she would have had one last fling with before getting married, or the one she would have married if she had not met her husband first.
 I am not sure I would have been satisfied to be just a last fling.